mitchelltahhan/ad-initium/README.md

     - Honestly, any date I say would be a lie.
 But at this pace, I could say before June 2020.
 But anything is possible.

 - **Why are you choosing to make this kind of game?**
     - I've always been a story teller in my own way.
 I like story based games.
-Games that have such a strong story, can grip you like if you were watching a movie, or reading a good book.
+Games that have such a strong story, they can grip you like if you were watching a movie, or reading a good book.
 I've also always liked choices.
 To be able to make my own path anywhere I go, and in everything I do.
-Hence the choice making in the game, as well as the story along with it.
+Hence the choice making mechanic available in the game, as well as the story alongside it.

 ## Support